-Careers advisers usually work 37 hours a week, Monday to Friday, but they may be required to be flexible with the hours and some may need to do evening or weekend work depending on where they're employed.
+You'll usually work 37 hours a week, Monday to Friday, but you may be required to be flexible with the hours and do evening or weekend work depending on where you're employed.

 There are opportunities for part-time, temporary or fixed-term work, job-sharing and flexitime, but this varies from employer to employer.
 Career breaks are possible.

 What to expect

 - You may work in a variety of locations including schools, colleges, community centres, jobcentres, libraries, and housing associations.

 - Job opportunities exist nationwide.
 The National Careers Service operates through many different organisations (with some services being contracted out) across the UK.